75th Anniversary of Indian Independence: Summary

-In the usual ceremonial practice the Prime Minister of India hoist the flag from Red Fort at Delhi followed by speech on achievements and proud moments as a people of this country.
+In the usual ceremonial practice the prime minister of India hoists the flag from Red Fort at Delhi followed by a speech on achievements and proud moments as a people of India.

 The individual states and cities of India will also celebrate the same at their local level.
-Thane, one of the popular cities of India, has created its own version of 'Utsav 75' at Thane, which will be held from 12 to 15 August and spread all over the city.
-The celebrations include various programs, performances, various rallies, community carnivals, etc. On 31 July 2022, in Man Ki Baat Prime Minister of India urges Indians to replace their social media profile picture with the Flag of India. from 2 August to 15 August.
+For example, Thane has created its own version of 'Utsav 75', which will be held from 12 to 15 August and spread all over the city.
+The celebrations include various programs, performances, various rallies, community carnivals, etc. On 31 July 2022, in Mann Ki Baat, Narendra Modi urged Indians to replace their social media profile picture with the flag of India. from 2 August to 15 August.